In this article:

 Altitude Mode

-When creating a project for TE4W, it is recommended to set the layer’s Altitude Mode to “On Terrain” or “Absolute” rather than “Relative to Terrain”.
+When creating a project for TEF, it is recommended to set the layer’s Altitude Mode to “On Terrain” or “Absolute” rather than “Relative to Terrain”.
 This is recommended particularly for layers with dense features per block width.
 If “Relative to Terrain” must be used, it is recommended to decrease the block width.

 Field by Attributes